Ensuring that your hardware is properly balanced can prevent a PC performance bottleneck and result in an all-around better user experience.

 Bottlenecks are not exclusive to the CPU and GPU, but the interplay between these two components illustrates how a bottleneck can impact a system.

 The central processing unit (CPU) is responsible for calculating operations like physics, audio, netcode, positional data, and countless other systems in modern PC games.
 It also sends rendering instructions to the graphics processing unit (GPU).

 These instructions from the CPU contain everything the GPU needs in order to know what to render, including shaders, textures, and other visual data.
 They are then executed by the GPU, resulting in the image you see onscreen.
 If the GPU is rendering these instructions faster than the CPU can provide them, the GPU will remain idle until the next set of instructions is ready.

 The same can happen in the opposite direction.
-If a powerful CPU is sending instructions to the GPU faster than the GPU can render, the maximum computational effort of the CPU is being limited by the slower speeds of the GPU.
+If a powerful CPU is sending instructions to the GPU faster than the GPU can render, the capabilities of the CPU are being limited by the slower speeds of the GPU.
 The system would perform better with a CPU and GPU that are more closely matched in performance capability.

 When planning a new build, consider not only the type of games you play and their hardware requirements, but also how each piece of hardware can potentially impact the others.

-Though games are optimized differently, and some are more CPU-dependent than others, a high-performance processor is still critical to an ideal gaming experience, and is a great place to start when planning a new build.
-The CPU needs of someone launching a complex spacecraft in Kerbal Space Program while streaming to Twitch will be different than someone who occasionally plays League of Legends, so think about which more closely aligns with how you use your PC.
+Though games are optimized differently, and some are more CPU-dependent than others, a high-performance processor is still critical to an ideal gaming experience and is a great place to start when planning a new build.
+The hardware needs of someone playing a CPU intensive title while live streaming will be different from someone who occasionally plays less hardware intensive games.
+Think about which more closely aligns with how you use your PC.

 After choosing the right CPU for your system, next consider the GPU you are planning to pair it with in order to achieve a balanced build.